Pay Stub vs W-2 What Small Businesses and Employees Need to Know in 2025

 Pay Stubs

-- If access is lost, request copies from HR or payroll staff.
+- If lost, request copies from HR or payroll staff.

 W-2 Forms

-- Employers must issue W-2s annually in January for the prior year.
+- Employers issue W-2s annually in January for the prior year.

-- If you don’t receive one, request a reissue from payroll or HR.
+- If missing, request a reissue from payroll or HR.

-- For prior years, request transcripts from the IRS or state tax agencies.
+- For prior years, request transcripts from the IRS.

 Common Mistakes to Avoid

-- Not reconciling YTD pay stub totals with W-2 figures before filing taxes.
+- Not reconciling YTD totals with W-2 before filing taxes

 Best Practices for Record-Keeping

-- Reconcile pay stub YTD totals against your W-2 totals each year.
+- Reconcile pay stub YTD totals against W-2 totals each year

 Is a pay stub the same as a W-2?

-No. A pay stub is issued per pay cycle, while a W-2 is issued annually for tax filing.
+No. A pay stub is issued per pay cycle, while a W-2 is issued annually for taxes.
+Learn more on the IRS site.

 Can I file taxes with only pay stubs?

-No. Pay stubs are useful for estimates, but your W-2 provides official totals required by the IRS.
+No. Pay stubs are estimates; W-2 totals are required by the IRS.

 What if my W-2 does not match my pay stub totals?